20wontons/Parstagram/README.md

 The following **optional** features are implemented:

-- [ ] User sees app icon in home screen and styled bottom navigation view
+- [X] User sees app icon in home screen and styled launch screen that looks like the real Instagram page.
 - [ ] Style the feed to look like the real Instagram feed.
 - [ ] After the user submits a new post, show an indeterminate progress bar while the post is being uploaded to Parse.

+Notes:

+- A bottom nav bar will be added in Part 2
+- A feed will be added in Part 2

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [X] Styled the create post activity to look like the real Instagram feed
+- [X] Photo is square cropped, like in Instagram

 ## Video Walkthrough